openstack-archive/fuel-docs/pages/terminology/v/vlan.rst

 This allows you to use the switch management software to group nodes with related functions into their own separate, logical LAN segments.
-Fuel supports the Neutron with VLAN segmentation and Nova-network VLAN Manager topologies:
+Fuel deploys Nova-network VLAN Manager topologies, Neutron with VLAN segmentation, and Neutron GRE has VLAN tags on the management, storage, and public networks.

+The version of CentOS that Fuel deploys has poor support for VLAN tagged packets so work-aronds are provided to improve the VLAN support when using CentOS;
+see :ref:`vlan-splinters-ug`.

 For more information: